deeliciouscode/compilerF/README.md

-# A compiler for the language F in context of the course "Implementierung von Programmiersprachen" at LMU University.
+# A compiler for the language F
+## In context of the course "Implementierung von Programmiersprachen" at LMU University.

 ## Definitions